dgroomes/ruby-playground/README.md

      env = Envelope.new("hello")
      env.message
      ```

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Let's get something running
-* [ ] How does package management work?
+* [x] DONE (interestingly, Bundler comes pre-installed with Ruby these days) How does package management work?
 Ruby Gems of course, but what is the package manager?
    * I think I'd like to combine some toolchain/package stuff with type checking (Sorbet).
 I know type checking isn't
      really the spirit of Ruby but Homebrew does it and that's what I'm trying to study, plus I benefit from types once
      we expand past a small program size.
+   * DONE (you have to make it yourself.
+Perfectly fine.)
+Init a Gemfile
+   * DONE (`bundle add debug --version '1.9.2'`) Add 'debug' to the Gemfile
+   * DONE Add instructions for bundle install and running hello_world.rb with a specific version of irb.
 * [ ] How does modularization work in Ruby?
 Packages?
    * How are files discovered?
 Is there a search path?
 * [ ] How does debugging work in Ruby?
 Does it have something like an agent, like the JVM does?